Using the Terminal Interactively

 To start logging the Terminal session:

 The Terminal displays a dialog box to prompt you for the location and name of the log file.
-The default directory is install-dir/mgr
+The default directory is install-dir/mgr.
+The default filename is TERMINAL.LOG.

 The total length of the path and file name cannot exceed 126 characters.